How can I tell if the program I graduated (or will graduate) from is an “accredited nursing baccalaureate program”?

 I will be graduating with a Masters of Science in Nursing (MSN) next year, but have already passed the NCLEX exam and obtained my RN license this year; am I eligible for the Post-Baccalaureate Nurse Residency Program?

-Occasionally and with committee approval, we are able to consider applicants who fall outside the six month window if they are able to provide documentation of:
+Occasionally and with committee approval, we are able to consider applicants who fall outside the twelve-month window if they are able to provide documentation of:

 - Required military obligations